 - Preference given to those demonstrating record of volunteerism.

-- References needed: one from service organization or community agency and from one faculty.
+- References needed: one from service organization or community agency.

 Sadie Gardine Lasley (1905-1992), the daughter of a pioneer farm family in Schuyler County, Missouri.
 She received a teaching certificate from Northeast Missouri State Teachers College, now known as Truman State University, where she embarked on a teaching career until her marriage.
 When expecting their first child, she had to quit teaching (in those days, pregnant women were not permitted to continue teaching).
 She devoted her life to the family farm, and raising her own family including some of her grandchildren one of whom was Paul Lasley (Professor of Sociology, who served as Department Chair, 2002-2015).
 She helped raise Paul and his five siblings so that Paul’s mother could work outside of the home to help make a living.